Tarro

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Tarro has 18 operational public transport stops offering a mix of train and bus services.
-These stops are served by 22 different routes, collectively facilitating 2,431 weekly passenger trips.
-Transport accessibility is rated highly, with residents typically residing 154 meters from the nearest stop.
-Primarily residential, most Tarro residents commute outward.
-Cars remain the prevalent mode of transport at 94%.
-Vehicle ownership averages 1.3 per dwelling, below the regional norm.
+Tarro has 18 active public transport stops offering a mix of train and bus services.
+These stops are served by 22 routes, collectively facilitating 2,431 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average proximity of 154 meters to the nearest stop.
+Predominantly residential, most Tarro residents commute outward, with cars being the primary mode of transport at 94%.
+The area has an average vehicle ownership of 1.3 per dwelling, below the regional average.
+According to the 2021 Census, only 10.1% of residents work from home, a figure potentially influenced by COVID-19 conditions.

-Only 10.1% of residents work from home (2021 Census; potentially influenced by COVID-19 conditions).
-Service frequency averages 347 trips daily across all routes, translating to approximately 135 weekly trips per individual stop.
+Service frequency averages 347 trips per day across all routes, translating to approximately 135 weekly trips per individual stop.

 Frequently Asked Questions - Transport